/*replace exisiting header phone area with number between a tags*/

 If you were injured on the premises of an apartment building due to a hazard or defect, you should contact a personal injury attorney immediately who can advise you of your legal rights.
 An experienced personal injury attorney can help you recover the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of premises liability.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and auto accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and auto accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.